malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ** "It causes three problems - it funds conflict, the mining is dangerous, and it causes pollution" ** "I have maybe found 5 solutions so far.
 The best 3 are all NGOs which are working in the DCR."

-# Project Homework 3 - Research your topic more
+# Project Homework 3 - Research your product and problems
 ### Tip 1: Focus on good sources
 * newspaper articles
 * government reports